WASdev/sample.voice.gateway/soe/python/README.md

 			```
 			```

-5. Now you need to change the docker-compose.yml file from the Voice Gateway for Watson.
+5. Now you need to change the docker-compose.yml file from the IBM Voice Gateway.
 Since the default with the Voice Gateway is to talk directly to the Conversation Service, you need to change the parameter WATSON_CONVERSATION_URL to point to the voiceProxyServer IP address.
 You need to change it to the IP of where the voiceProxyServer is running.
 In addition you need to specify the port the server is listening on.
 The default is 5000.
 Example is below.